mitchdmarino/Project1/README.md

 * Canvas game screen that displays the gameboard, and updates token positions and status.
 * A gameboard of 8 x 8 squares
 * Each player gets 24 soldiers, they can place them however they like within the first three rows of their side.
 * DO NOT INCLUDE SPECIAL SOLDIERS.
-Only include soldiers rank 1-5.
+Only include soldiers rank 1-6.
 There will be no bombs, no spies, no miners, no scouts.
 Soldiers only win a battle by being a stronger rank.
+    - Soldiers:
+        * Marshal   Rank 1    (total: 1)
+        * General   Rank 2    (total: 1)
+        * Colonel   Rank 3    (total: 3)
+        * Major     Rank 4    (total: 4)
+        * Captain   Rank 6    (total: 5)
+        * Lieutenant Rank 7   (total: 6)
+    - May have to tinker with totals to fine tune gameplay
 * Token ranks will be displayed by a number in a square or circle
 * Ability for player to arrange soldiers in any configuration, so long as all 40 pieces are contained within the first four rows of their side.
 * Ability for player to confirm their initial configuration.